Skip to Content

 Fraud Case Against Lompoc City Councilman Concludes Preliminary Hearing

-The prosecution has presented evidence and witness testimony that suggests Steve Bridge was deliberately practicing deceit by forging invoices to obtain city rebate money.
+The prosecution alleges bridge deliberately forged invoices to obtain city rebate money.

-The defense argued that the rebate application process was unclear about those requirements, but the prosecution countered with definitive language on the applications and outreach communications.
+The defense argued the rebate application process was unclear at the time about those requirements, though prosecution countered with language to that effect from the rebate application.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With The Latest Articles by Signing Up for the News Channel 3-12 Newsletter.